A little graphic up there under Barack Obama, who, by the way, called Republicans racists in New Hampshire yesterday, will have that audio sound bite.

 What's a four-year-old doing in a primary?

-I thought that's k that's that's barely kindergarten, right?
+I thought that's barely kindergarten, right?

-Oh, most of the public schools offer pre-K.
+Oh, most of the public schools offer pre-K?

 Okay, that makes my point even better.

-They're trying to take over of the education Nazis have been trying and succeeding for years to get kids under their control earlier and earlier.
+They're trying to take over the education Nazis have been trying and succeeding for years to get kids under their control earlier and earlier.

-Now four-year-olds are going to pre-K in public schools.
+Now, four-year-olds are going to pre-K in public schools.

 Four-year-old needs to be at home all day with his mommy.